maritime-whale/maritime-whale/docs/README.md

 One-way transits are channel conditions where there is no oncoming traffic for a given vessel position.
-Conversely, two-way transits are channel conditions where ships travel towards each other in the entrance channel.
+Conversely, two-way transits are channel conditions where ships travel toward each other in the entrance channel.
 The two-way condition applies to all entries up until the point where the last set of ships meet and pass.
 After, they are considered to be one-way.
 The `meetpass` algorithm iteratively compares AIS vessel positions, identifying meeting and passing instances, while